ChocoTaco1/Tribes2-Server-Setup-Guide/README.md

 - Also make sure ports are open within the host service youre using with their firewall.
 Make sure to open port 22 for your ssh port as well.

+### Starting the Server
-//Start t2 server (without loops fix) taskset -c 0 wineconsole Tribes2.exe -dedicated -mod Classic
+ - Start t2 server (without loops fix)

+		taskset -c 0 wineconsole Tribes2.exe -dedicated -mod Classic

-//Start t2 server (with loops fix) taskset -c 0 wine wine_injector.exe Server.dll Tribes2.exe 28000 -dedicated -mod Classic
+ - Start t2 server (with loops fix)

+		taskset -c 0 wine wine_injector.exe Server.dll Tribes2.exe 28000 -dedicated -mod Classic

-//"taskset -c 0" is locking the server process to one thread
+ - "taskset -c 0" is locking the server process to one thread

-//Ideally you can start your server with a bash script ie: sh startserver.sh
+ - Ideally you can start your server with a bash script ie: sh startserver.sh
-//Update the start command with whatever you choose to use with or without loops fix
+ - Update the start command with whatever you choose to use with or without loops fix

 		#!/bin/sh
 		BASEDIR=/home/t2server/.wine/drive_c/Dynamix/Tribes2/GameData/
 		cd ${BASEDIR}

 		while true; do
 			echo "Waiting 30 seconds for all wine processes to close..." sleep 30
 			wineserver -k9 && killall wine && kill $(lsof -t -i:28000) && kill $(lsof -t -i:80) && killall winedevice.exe
 			echo "Removing dsos..."
 			find ${BASEDIR} -name \*.dso -execdir /bin/rm {} \;
 			echo "Starting Tribes2 server..."
 			WINEDEBUG=-all,-fixme taskset -c 0 wineconsole Tribes2.exe -dedicated -mod Classic
 		done

+### Other Things
-//For security you can use an ssh key to login, lockdown ssh thru firewall, lock ssh to your home ip, and move ssh ports around
+ - For security you can use an ssh key to login, lockdown ssh thru firewall, lock ssh to your home ip, and move ssh ports around
-//Adding an ftp server can also help with file management, granted you locked down the ports
+ - Adding an ftp server can also help with file management, granted you locked down the ports
-//If everything is setup correctly, your server should show up on the main server within a few minutes
+ - If everything is setup correctly, your server should show up on the main server within a few minutes

-//Other things that can be done...
-//Higher Priorty: To allow your user to set a higher priority use... sudo nano /etc/security/limits.conf
+ - Higher Priorty: To allow your user to set a higher priority use...

+		sudo nano /etc/security/limits.conf

-//At the end add
+ - At the end add

 		@t2server        -          nice          -20

-//New startup would be something with "nice -n -5" added...
+ - New startup would be something with "nice -n -5" added...

-//nice -n -5 taskset -c 0 wineconsole Tribes2.exe -dedicated -mod Classic
+		nice -n -5 taskset -c 0 wineconsole Tribes2.exe -dedicated -mod Classic